Skip to main content

 Check THIS page for more info on the KB ánd Picarta on Worldcat.

 The library holds a growing collection PRINTED BOOKS on circus arts: essays, biographies, books on circus history, methodology etc. All these titles may be borrowed.

 Check THIS LIST for circus journals the library subscribed to.
-Unfortunately these journal are not full text available online.
-You may borrow journals for one week (except for the current issue, this one you can not take out).
+Unfortunately these journals are not full text available online.
+You may borrow journals for one week (except for the current issue, this one can be read in the library)).